sgardoll/yamlTools/README.md

 - Fetches project YAML via the FlutterFlow API (project ID + API token) and persists recent projects locally.
 - Multiple viewers: flat list, tree view, and an edited-only list with git-style diffs.
-- Inline validation and update: validate a single YAML file and push it back to FlutterFlow (uses the production `v2` API base).
+- Inline validation and update: validate a single YAML file and push it back to FlutterFlow (uses the production `v2` API base, `POST /v2/updateProjectByYaml` with a base64-encoded ZIP payload).
 - Optional AI assist: enter an OpenAI API key to generate proposed changes, review them, and apply selectively.
 - Local-only secrets: API tokens/keys are stored on-device via secure storage; nothing is uploaded besides API requests you trigger.